kpc-simone/cs480-f24/README.md

 # Course Homepage for CS 480/680
-Fall 2024, University of Waterloo
+Fall 2024, University of Waterloo.

 ### :bulb: Lectures
 Lecture slides and video lectures (recorded offline) will be linked here.
 Please note that the topics and schedule for all future lectures are tentative.